castorini/anserini/docs/regressions-msmarco-doc-segmented.md

 **Models**: various bag-of-words approaches on segmented documents

-This page documents regression experiments for the [MS MARCO document ranking task](https://github.com/microsoft/MSMARCO-Document-Ranking), which is integrated into Anserini's regression testing framework.
+This page documents regression experiments on the [MS MARCO document ranking task](https://github.com/microsoft/MSMARCO-Document-Ranking), which is integrated into Anserini's regression testing framework.
 Note that there are four different bag-of-words regression conditions for this task, and this page describes the following:

 + **Indexing Condition:** each MS MARCO document is first segmented into passages, each passage is treated as a unit of indexing